panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 ## 5. Conclusion

-JavaScript offers a bunch of good ways to swap the values of variables.
+JavaScript offers a bunch of good ways to swap variables, with and without additional memory.

-The first way, which I recommend for day by day use, is swapping variables using destructuring assignment `[a, b] = [b, a]`.
+The first way, which I recommend for daily use, is swapping variables by applying destructuring assignment `[a, b] = [b, a]`.
 It's a short and expressive approach.

 The second way uses a temporary variable.
 It's a good alternative to the destructuring assignment approach.